Ummagumma: Background and recording

 The site of Mothers Club, above shops in Birmingham's Erdington suburb, where some of the live album was recorded (seen on 27 April 2019 – the 50th anniversary of the concert).
 Note blue plaque commemorating the venue.

 The original idea behind the live album was to feature fan favourites that would subsequently be dropped from the set.
-Although the sleeve notes say that the live material was recorded in June 1969, the live album of Ummagumma was recorded live at Mothers Club in Birmingham on 27 April 1969 and the following week at Manchester College of Commerce on 2 May as part of The Man and The Journey Tour.
+Although the sleeve notes say that the live material was recorded in June 1969, the live album of Ummagumma was recorded live at Mothers Club in Birmingham on 27 April 1969 and at Manchester College of Commerce on 2 May as part of The Man and The Journey Tour.
 Keyboardist Richard Wright later said the recording of "A Saucerful of Secrets" was a composite from both gigs.
 A show at Bromley Technical College on 26 April was also recorded but not used.
 The band had also recorded a live version of "Interstellar Overdrive" (from The Piper at the Gates of Dawn) intended for placement on side one of the live album, and "Embryo", which was recorded in the studio before it was decided that the band members each come up with their own material.

 The studio album was recorded in stages between September 1968 and July 1969.
 The structure came as a result of Wright wanting to make "real music", where the four group members (in order: Wright, Roger Waters, David Gilmour and Mason) each had half an LP side to create a solo work without involvement from the others.
 Wright's contribution, "Sysyphus", was named after a character in Greek mythology, usually spelled "Sisyphus", and contained a combination of various keyboards, including piano and Mellotron.
 Although initially enthusiastic about making a solo contribution, Wright later described it as "pretentious".